lukealtnehter/LLM_APP/README.md

 This project is a shiny app that allows the user to created databases with the assistance of a LLM.
-This process consists of JSON schema creation, selection ofa representative sample with ground truth, prompt engineering, validation on a random sample, and finally the creation of the database.
+This process consists of JSON schema creation, selection of a representative sample with ground truth, prompt engineering, validation on a random sample, and finally the creation of the database.